 - Connect the CI data to the application modules and backlog items defined in ALM Octane.

 - Reflect the product quality based on the automated test run results in ALM Octane's dashboards and grids.

 Install and configure the ALM Octane CI plugin or the Application Automation Tools Jenkins plugin on your CI server, and create pipelines in ALM Octane.

 ALM Octane pipelines collect build and test run results, as well as SCM data and code coverage reports from your CI server.
 For more detail on what you can do with pipelines, see CI Pipelines.

 Alternatively, use the Test Result Collection Tools to send your automated test run results to ALM Octane.
 For details, see Push results to ALM Octane.

 Based on the collected test run results, ALM Octane creates automated test and test run entities.
-For details, see Creating automated test entities.
+For details, see Create automated tests.

 Assign tests to application modules, backlog items, and ALM Octane users.
 You can assign items manually or set up rules to automatically assign automated tests to specific application modules and test owners.
 For details on application modules and the backlog tree, see Build and maintain the application module tree and Build the product backlog.

 The automated tests results are then incorporated into your product and release quality reports.